developersancho/SwiftRorty.iOS/README.md

 - [Core Data](https://developer.apple.com/documentation/coredata) - Persist or cache data on a single device, or sync data to multiple devices with CloudKit.
 - [Lottie](https://lottiefiles.com/blog/working-with-lottie/how-to-add-lottie-animation-ios-app-swift) - JSON-based animation file format that enables designers to ship animations on any platform as easily as shipping static assets.
 - [Paging](https://developer.apple.com/documentation) - The Paging Library makes it easier for you to load data gradually and gracefully within your app's List.
-- [Tuist](https://tuist.io/) - Tuist is a command line tool (CLI) that aims to facilitate the generation, maintenance, and interaction with Xcode projects.

 ### Code Analyze Tools
 - [SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions.